Grades and Course Credits

 School of Medicine Policy

 The BUSM grading system is used to report grades for all courses.
 Evaluation of student performance must be expressed as one of the following grades:

-This designation is used only for third- and fourth-year clerkships and rotations and indicates that the student’s performance and achievement are outstanding.
+Awarded only for third- and fourth-year clerkships and rotations and signifies that the student’s performance and achievement are outstanding.
 Consistent performance at this level throughout the curriculum is required for graduation with Academic Honors.

 HP (High Pass)